hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

 Assessments of OPE via top-:math:`k` Policy Selection
 ~~~~~~~~~~

-Next, we show how to assess the top-:math:`k` policy selection via multiple logged dataset.
+Next, we show how to assess the top-:math:`k` policy selection with multiple logged datasets.

 .. code-block:: python